 Several ecosystem shifts made Passkeys finally practical:

-• Native support across Apple, Google, and Microsoft ecosystems.
+Native support across Apple, Google, and Microsoft ecosystems.
+Apple's official announcement in 2022 accelerated adoption across consumer apps — Apple Developers: Passkeys.

-• Cloud sync via iCloud Keychain and Google Password Manager.
+Cloud sync via iCloud Keychain and Google Password Manager, allowing Passkeys to travel across devices securely.

-• User awareness — Face ID and Touch ID made biometric login normal.
+User awareness — Face ID and Touch ID normalized biometric login long before Passkeys arrived.

-• Compliance incentives — eliminating credential storage simplifies audits and reduces risk.
+Compliance incentives — eliminating credential storage simplifies SOC 2 and GDPR scopes by removing entire categories of risk.

 Magic Links vs. Passkeys